meltoner/agrofelis/components/vehicle-power/readme.md

 [^LiFePOCompress]: https://www.currentconnected.com/learning-center/lc-stor/llfp-comp/ "LiFePO4 Cell Compression"

-The consequent figure illustrates the batteries along with their wooden covers.
+The consequent figure illustrates the batteries along with their wooden separators.
+On the right side of the structure a route is created to pass the high current battery outlet cables.

 ![Batteries wood covers](_figures/vehicle-power-03-bateries-wood-covers.png)

-The following diagram illustrates and enumerates the 10 plywood pieces filling the gap created by the batteries and the frame compartment.
+The following diagram illustrates and enumerates the 10 plywood pieces filling the designed gap created by the batteries and the frame compartment.

 ![04-covers-exploded](_figures/vehicle-power-04-covers-exploded.png)